 Ivan Sen about the Shifting Shelter series: "I never meant these films to be political.
 These issues come up because of who they are and where they are from.
 I don't make this stuff up for the fun of it.
 It is a living, breathing part of people's lives, not issues to be just kicked around."

-Find "Shifting Shelter 3" on DVD, BluRay or on streaming services
+Find "Shifting Shelter 3" on DVD or BluRay

 Other films by Ivan Sen